adammurdoch/java-peg-tools/README.md

 ### Issues

+- A keyword should not be treated as an identifier
+- Highlighting broken for class constructor
-- Duplicate modifiers on class, interface, field declarations
+- Duplicate modifiers on class, interface, field, constructor, method declarations.
 - Abstract methods
 - Static methods on interfaces, interface method modifiers
 - Tighten up rules for field and method declarations inside class and interface declarations